tuc289/NanoWorkshop/README.md

                  -c dna_r9.4.1_450bps_hac.cfg --num_callers 2 --cpu_threads_per_caller 1 --trim_barcodes
 ```
 ```
---num_callers : how many parallel basecallers to create --cpu_threads_per_caller : how many threads will be used per each callers
+--num_callers: how many parallel basecallers to create
+--cpu_threads_per_caller: how many threads will be used per each caller

 [num_callers] * [cpu_threads_per_caller] = number of available threads

---trim_barcodes : barcode trimming based on the kit information provided
+--trim_barcodes: barcode trimming based on the provided kit information
 ```

-Now, it will generate multiple *.fastq* file from *.fast5* file in our output directory, you can simply combined all the sequences from *.fastq* files into one *.fastq* file
+This will generate multiple *.fastq* files from a *.fast5* file in our output directory.
+You can simply combine all *.fastq* files into a single *.fastq* file as follows:
 ```
 cd [output directory]
 cat *.fastq > [output file name].fastq
 ```

-Now, one huge *.fastq* file is generated as [output file name].fastq
+This will generate a single, large *.fastq* file [output file name].fastq

 <a name="qualitycontrol"></a>
 ### Quality Control